-$\begin{tabular}{ll} \textbf{Method of assessment} (type, scope, language-if other than German, examination offered-if not every semester, information on whether module can be chosen to earn a bonus) \\ \end{tabular}$
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

-- a) oral examination of one candidate each (approx. 15 minutes) or - b) written examination (approx. 60 minutes)
+- a) Oral examination (approx. 20 minutes) or - b) Written examination (approx. 90 minutes)

 Referred to in LPO I (examination regulations for teaching-degree programmes)